 To complete Component 3 requirements for Osteopathic Continuous Certification in the primary specialties of Anatomic Pathology and Laboratory Medicine, a physician must pass a written examination once per 10-year OCC cycle.
 You can view your status for all components of Osteopathic Continuous Certification, including Component 3, by logging in to the AOA Physician Portal.

-The AOBPa offers OCC Written Exams in the primary specialties of Anatomic Pathology and Laboratory Medicine and the subspecialty of Forensic Pathology.
+The AOBPa offers OCC Exams in the primary specialties of Anatomic Pathology and Laboratory Medicine and the subspecialty of Forensic Pathology.
 Each OCC exam includes a written and practical section.
-Exams are offered twice each year, generally in the spring and fall.
+Exams are offered once each year, usually in the fall at OMED.